 What are the TMDLs?
 Who utilizes the TMDL’s to determine the remedial action needed?
 The State has been empowered by the Federal Clean Waters Act* to set TMDLs (Total Maximum Daily Loads) for each waterbody.
 This standard determines how much nitrogen that waterbody may receive on a daily basis in order to maintain or improve the water quality.
 The State Department of Environmental Protection (DEP) has contracted with SMAST to utilize the Massachusetts Estuaries Project to establish the TMDLs.
 Once a TMDL has been set for a waterbody, the … [Read more...]

-Ask the Osprey provides an opportunity for our readers to ask us questions, which we hope to answer with the same beauty and brilliance of our beloved fish hawks.
-Send in your questions and ideas and we'll share the answers with all our readers.
+Ask the Osprey provides an opportunity for our readers to ask questions; send in your thoughts and we'll share our answers with all.

 What can we do to prevent lawn fertilizers from contaminating our ponds and estuaries?
 Towns on the Cape including Orleans recently passed bylaws that reduce excess nitrogen and phosphorus from entering our surface waters and wetlands.
 Fertilizers containing nitrogen and phosphorus negatively affect our ponds as they move from lawns into the watershed and into our ponds and estuaries.
 All forms of nitrogen fertilizers and phosphorus promote plant growth including algae in our waters.
 Mineral and organic substances that contain phosphorus … [Read more...]